Skip to main content

 • Upgrade to a paid plan.

-Manually killing active kernels
+Manually stopping active kernels

 To make more kernels immediately available for your workspace or user, you can: